-The scholarship entitles the winner to a fully-paid scholarship and entrance into a programme offered by Yoobee Colleges – a full year of tertiary study starting in February 2021.
+The scholarship entitles the winner to a one-year, fully-paid scholarship to a programme offered by Yoobee Colleges.

 The scholarship cannot be redeemed for cash or transferred to another person.
 Should the winners be eligible for their first year free under the FEES FREE policy, the scholarship will transfer to cover the second year of study at Yoobee Colleges.

 Once your application is received, we’ll be in touch to request a couple more things: